-289 290 3.2 Each facility should develop written policies, designating the types of paediatric operative diagnostic and therapeutic procedures requiring anaesthesia.
-291 292 293 294 295 3.3 The paediatric anaesthetist should consider the patient age, physical capacity, complexity of the procedure and the status of the surgical facility before administering anaesthesia.
-Children with learning and/or communication difficulties requiring sedation or anaesthesia should be managed as per the recommendations of GPAS chapter 10: Guidelines for the Provision of Paediatric Services.
-296 297 298 3.4 Irrespective of the site of care delivery, (theatre or non-theatre) children should receive the same standard of anaesthetic care or sedation as applied to procedures performed in theatre.
-41 299 300 3.5 Equipment available in remote sites should replicate equipment available in the main paediatric facility.
-301 302 3.6 Guidance for paediatric sedation should be developed for the local context, by a multidisciplinary team.
-303 304 3.7 Paediatric sedation should be managed in accordance with recognised national guidelines. ^{42,43} 305 Patier nts with additional needs including learning disabilities and neurodiversity 306 307 3.8 Where necessary, pre-medication or sedation should be considered for patients with additional needs, including those with extreme anxiety.
-308 309 310 311 3.9 Where possible, reasonable adjustments to processes and environments should be made to reduce anxiety and avoid the need for elaborate pre-medication of patients.
-Such adjustments may include admission directly to the procedure room, wearing outdoor clothes, and/or not performing observations.
-44 312 313 314 315 3.10 All patients with complex needs should have a suitable preoperative assessment and multidisciplinary planning and an anaesthetist should be involved in the best interest discussions regarding individual risk.
-45 Learning disability liaison teams or equivalent should be involved early in care planning.
-316 317 3.11 Consideration should be given to providing additional flexibility in the timing of lists to allow adequate time for patients with learning disabilities.
-45 318 319 320 3.12 Where it is offered, policies should be in place for home sedation for patients who will not leave their home in conjunction with the ambulance service.
-This should involve a risk assessment, detailed plan and emergency contingencies. ^{44,45,46} 321 322 3.13 Policies should be in place for in-car or entrance hall sedation for patients that will leave home but have difficulties entering the hospital environment.
-45 323 324 3.14 Policies should be in place for the safe administration of anxiolytic pre-medication within the admissions area or anaesthetic room. ^{44,45,46} 325 326 327 3.15 Any pre-procedure sedation that occurs outside of a normal clinical environment should have all the anaesthetic equipment that is required for monitoring and airway support plus a trained assistant available.
-There should be formal training in the pathways used.
-328 329 3.16 Bespoke plans should be clearly communicated and documented with contingencies and escalation.
+- 3.1 Children should always be managed in accordance with RCoA and Association of Paediatric Anaesthetists of Great Britain and Ireland recommendations. - 3.2 Each facility should develop written policies, designating the types of paediatric operative diagnostic and therapeutic procedures requiring anaesthesia. - 3.3 The paediatric anaesthetist should consider the patient's age and physical capacity, the complexity of the procedure and the status of the surgical facility before administering anaesthesia.
+Children with learning and/or communication difficulties requiring sedation or anaesthesia should be cared for as per the recommendations of GPAS Chapter 10: Guidelines for the Provision of Paediatric Services. - 3.4 Irrespective of the site of care delivery (theatre or non-theatre), children should receive the same standard of anaesthetic care or sedation as applied to procedures performed in theatre. - 3.5 Equipment available in remote sites should replicate equipment available in the main paediatric facility. - 3.6 Guidance for paediatric sedation should be developed for the local context by a multidisciplinary team. - 3.7 Paediatric sedation should be managed in accordance with recognised national guidelines.

+Patients with additional needs, including learning disabilities and neurodiversity

+- 3.8 Where necessary, premedication or sedation should be considered for patients with additional needs, including those with extreme anxiety. - 3.9 Where possible, reasonable adjustments to processes and environments should be made to reduce anxiety and avoid the need for elaborate premedication of patients.
+Such adjustments may include admission directly to the procedure room, wearing outdoor clothes, and/or not performing observations. - 3.10 All patients with complex needs should have a suitable preoperative assessment and multidisciplinary planning and an anaesthetist should be involved in the best-interest discussions regarding individual risk.
+Learning disability liaison teams or equivalent should be involved early in care planning.
-330 3.17 If a patient with additional needs requires multiple procedures to be conducted during a single 331 anaesthetic, appropriate logistical planning should be considered, including arrangements for 332 safe transfer to other non-theatre sites where applicable.

-- 3.18 Safe recovery of patients with learning disabilities should be planned in advance.
-Patients 334 ideally should be recovered in an area with lower levels of noise and lighting and have a 335 familiar presence, such as their carer present. - 3.19 Appropriate exposure should be given to anaesthetists during their training to develop skills in reasonable adjustments and anxiolysis.
-Allied professionals specialising in this area should also be given training.^{44,45} - Further recommendations on communication with patients, including those with complex needs, can be found in Section 9 of this chapter.
+- 3.11 Consideration should be given to providing additional flexibility in the timing of lists to allow adequate time for patients with learning disabilities. - 3.12 Where it is offered, policies should be in place for home sedation for patients who will not leave their homes, in conjunction with the ambulance service.
+This should involve a risk assessment, a detailed plan and emergency contingencies. - 3.13 Policies should be in place for in-car or entrance-hall sedation for patients who will leave home but who have difficulties entering the hospital environment. - 3.14 Policies should be in place for the safe administration of anxiolytic premedication within the admissions area or anaesthetic room. - 3.15 Any preprocedure sedation that occurs outside a normal clinical environment should have all the anaesthetic equipment that is required for monitoring and airway support plus a trained assistant available.
+There should be formal training in the pathways used. - 3.16 Bespoke plans should be clearly communicated and documented with contingencies and escalation. - 3.17 If a patient with additional needs requires multiple procedures to be conducted during a single anaesthetic, appropriate logistical planning should be considered, including arrangements for safe transfer to other non-theatre sites where applicable. - 3.18 Safe recovery of patients with learning disabilities should be planned in advance.
+Patients should ideally be recovered in an area with lower levels of noise and lighting and should have a familiar presence, such as their carer, present. - 3.19 Appropriate exposure should be given to anaesthetists during their training to develop skills in reasonable adjustments and anxiolysis.
+Allied professionals specialising in this area should also be given training.

-341 The Emergency Department
+Further recommendations on communication with patients, including those with complex needs, can be found in section 9 of this Chapter.

+The emergency department